arlac77/repository-provider/README.md

 ### toJSON

-provide name, events and all defined attributes
+Provide name, events and all defined attributes.

 ## Issue